 Why Do Paper Mills Stink So Bad?

-Heated wood fibers generate highly toxic volatile sulfur compounds emissions during the papermaking process, including hydrogen sulfide, dimethyl disulfide, dimethyl sulfide, and methyl mercaptan.
+Heated wood fibers generate highly toxic volatile sulfur compound emissions during the papermaking process, including hydrogen sulfide, dimethyl disulfide, dimethyl sulfide, and methyl mercaptan.

 During most papermaking processes, the factory cooks the wood under high heat, releasing caustic chemicals that dissolve lignin, the glue that holds the wood fibers together.
 Under specific conditions, the toxic, hazardous chemicals are released in much higher concentrations where workers and communities must follow safety precautions to prevent exposure.